-- i.
+i.
 Prior to the expiration of the lease contract, the end-user of the procuring entity must conduct a cost-benefit analysis to assess the quality of service under the lease contract.
 For instance, it must compare the rental rates charged by its lessor against other lessors in the area.
 It must also analyze whether entering into a new contract will be more expensive taking into consideration the cost of transfer and accessibility to the public.
-In assessing the existing lease, PEs are encouraged to consult relevant government agencies regarding any new policy or directive in the lease of real property. - ii.
-If the results of the CBA, conducted by the end-user, continue to favor the existing lessor, then the Head of the Procuring Entity (HoPE) may simply renew its lease contract.
-If it does not, then the PE should procure a new lease contract in accordance with Section 53.10 of the IRR of RA 9184 and these guidelines.
-For efficiency and economy, during the effectivity of the contract, or upon its renewal, the PE may consider the expansion or reduction of the space provided by the existing lessor, provided that the leased premises can accommodate the space requirements of the PE in case of expansion, based on the need of the PE and the best way by which such need may be addressed and satisfied, subject to existing budgeting, accounting and auditing rules.171 (n)
+In assessing the existing lease, PEs are encouraged to consult relevant government agencies regarding any new policy or directive in the lease of real property.(n)

+If the results of the CBA, conducted by the end-user, continue ii. to favor the existing lessor, then the Head of the Procuring Entity (HoPE) may renew its lease contract subject to the Guidelines on Renewal of Regular and Recurring Services.
+181 If it does not, then the PE should procure a new lease contract in accordance with Section 53.10 of the IRR of RA 9184 and these guidelines.

-10.DIRECT RETAIL PURCHASE OF PETROLEUM FUEL, OIL AND LUBRICANT (POL) PRODUCTS AND AIRLINE TICKETS172 a.
+10.DIRECT RETAIL PURCHASE OF PETROLEUM FUEL, OIL AND LUBRICANT (POL) PRODUCTS, AIRLINE TICKETS, AND ONLINE SUBSCRIPTIONS182(a)

+a.
 Policy Considerations.
-All procurement of POL products and airline tickets shall be done through competitive bidding, except when the Procuring Entity has determined that Direct Retail Purchase is the best modality for the procurement of non-bulk POL products or where fees for additional services or functionalities are charged on top of the payment for the required POL products or airline tickets.(n)173 b.
+All procurement of POL products, airline tickets, and online subscriptions shall be done through competitive bidding, except when the Procuring Entity has determined that Direct Retail Purchase is the best modality for the procurement of (i) non-bulk POL products or where fees for additional services or functionalities are charged on top of the payment for the required POL products, (ii) airline tickets, or online subscriptions.
+183(n)

+In case of competitive bidding, other factors such as value-added or related services may also be taken into account in determining the procurement project's ABC.184(n)

+b.
 Definition.
-Where Goods and Services are required by a Procuring Entity for the efficient discharge of its principal mandate, governmental functions, or

-In case of competitive bidding, other factors such as value-added or related services may also be taken into account in determining the procurement project's ABC. ${\rm (n)}^{174}$ day-to-day operations, direct retail purchase of POL products and airline tickets may be made by end-users delegated to procure the same from identified direct suppliers or service providers. (n) 175 c.
+Where Goods and Services are required by a Procuring Entity for the efficient discharge of its principal mandate, governmental functions, or day-to-day operations, direct retail purchase of (i) POL products, and airline tickets, and (iii) online subscriptions may be made by end-users delegated to procure the same from identified direct suppliers or service providers.
+185(n)

+Online subscription shall cover (i) electronic publications, reference materials, and journals; (ii) computer software and applications such as video conferencing applications, computer-aided design and drafting applications, office productivity tools, and system protection software; (iii) web-based services such as news and social media monitoring tools; and (iv) off-the-shelf information systems, except internet and cloud computing services.(n)

+c.
 Conditions.
-The procurement of POL products and airline tickets can be contracted by the end-user to identified direct suppliers or service providers under the following conditions: (176)
+The procurement of POL products, airline tickets, and online subscriptions can be contracted by the end-user to identified direct suppliers or service providers under the following conditions: 186 i.
+For petroleum fuel (gasoline, diesel, and kerosene), oil and lubricants:187(n)

-171 As amended by GPPB Resolution No. 06-2018, dated 18 May 2018, published in the Official Gazette on 20 August 2019.
+181 As amended by GPPB Resolution No. 06-2022, dated 12 September 2022, published in the Philippine Star on 13 April

-172 As amended by GPPB Resolution No. 24-2019, dated 30 October 2019, published in the Official Gazette on 30 December 2019.
+182 As amended by GPPB Resolution No. 05-2022, dated 23 June 2022, published in the Philippine Star on 06 October 2022.